 Most of the world’s hungry live in developing countries.
-According to the latest Food and Agriculture Organization (FAO) statistics, there are 870 million hungry people in the world and 98 percent of them are in developing countries.
+According to the latest Food and Agriculture Organization (FAO) statistics from 2013, there are 842 million hungry people in the world and 98 percent of them are in developing countries.
 They are distributed like this:

 Three-quarters of all hungry people live in rural areas, mainly in the villages of Asia and Africa.
 Overwhelmingly dependent on agriculture for their food, these populations have no alternative source of income or employment.
 As a result, they are vulnerable to crises.
 Many migrate to cities in their search for employment, swelling the ever-expanding populations of shanty towns in developing countries.